|Consultancy and Professional Development Program|

 "State Folk Arts Programs: Achievements, Challenges, Needs," a report from a gathering of 14 state folk arts program directors and consultants (and a pre-meeting survey of a larger number of state program directors) supported by this AFS program, the National Assembly of State Arts Agencies, and the Folk and Traditional Arts Program of the National Endowment for the Arts

-Mike Luster and Rachel Reynolds Luster on cultural sustainability
+Mike and Rachel Reynolds Luster's report on a fourth cultural sustainability retreat

 This program supports two kinds of activities: